-PreReq: "C" or better in HwSt 150; and Eng 18 or (ESL 7 and ESL 11) or placement in Eng 20R or placement in Eng 20W or placement in ESL 9 or placement in ESL 13; and Math 1ABCD or placement in Math 22 The second in a series of courses in traditional Hawai'i marine resource knowledge, or Lawai'a.
+PreReq: "C" or better in HwSt 150; and Eng 18 or (ESL 7 and ESL 11) or placement in Eng 20R or placement in Eng 20W or placement in ESL 20R or (placement in ESL 20G and placement in ESL 20W); and Math 1ABCD or placement in Math 22

+The second in a series of courses in traditional Hawai'i marine resource knowledge, or Lawai'a.
 Course continues to engage the learner in traditional Hawai'i thought and practice concerning fishing with an added emphasis on wai (fresh water resources) and kai (sea water resources).
 (3 lec hrs.)